RULES – ALGARVE BIKE CHALLENGE 2022

 14 – CLASSIFICATIONS

-There will be a general classification and a classification per category.
+There will be a general classification per category.

 The classification will be sorted first by the number of completed stages and then by total time.
 Those teams not classified in all stages will be sorted primarily by the number of stages, then by number of valid raced kms and finally by the relative time taken.